twitter/communitynotes/content/_index.md

 **Contributors write and rate notes**

-Contributors are people on Twitter, just like you, who chose to enroll in the pilot to write and rate notes.
+Contributors are people on Twitter, just like you, who chose to enroll to write and rate notes.
 The more people that participate, the better the program becomes.
 Learn more about [how Community Notes works](./overview/).

 </div>
 </div>